sf-wdi-25/notes/week-02-working-with-objects/day-01-iterators/dusk-iterators/README.md

 ```

 ### array.map() ###
-Similar to `forEach()`, `map()` traverses an array; this method, however, performs whatever callback function you pass into it as an argument on each element.
+Similar to `forEach()`, `map()` traverses an array; this method, however, performs whatever callback function you pass into it on each element.
+It outputs the results
+of the operation on each element as a new array.

 Often we want to do more than just perform an action, like console.log(), on every loop.
 When we actually want to modify/manipulate our array, map is our best friend!